Navid200/xDrip/docs/GoogleDriveBackup.md

 ![](./images/GCloudBackup.png)

 Google Drive backup may not work if you are using xDrip from a repository other than [the main](https://github.com/NightscoutFoundation/xDrip).
+In that case, you are limited to using the [legacy backup](./Backup-Database).

 You need to select the backup location and sign in to your Google account.
 Then, you have the choice of enabling automatic backups or manually making backups.